Image Raqqa Offensive

 Follow Lima Charlie for up-to-date news on the region and the Raqqa Offensive.

-By John Sjoholm, Middle East Bureau Chief at Lima Charlie News.
+By John Sjoholm, Lima Charlie News

 Edited by Mario Figueroa.

-Lima Charlie provides global news, insight & analysis by military veterans and service members Worldwide.
+Lima Charlie World provides global news, featuring insight & analysis by military veterans, intelligence professionals and foreign policy experts Worldwide.

 For up-to-date news from the Middle East, please follow us on twitter at @LimaCharlieNews and @JohnSjoholmLC